The-Radish-BTHS/The_Radish_BTHS/content/articles/holiday-argument-starters.md

 1. “Is climate change fun enough?”

-   Screw the age-old “is it real” argument; here we take a look at if it’s hot or not.
+   Screw the age-old “is it real” argument.
+Here we take a look at if it’s hot or not.

    Pro-fun arguments include: “Those wildfires got more people moving than your average EDM record” and “Oh, NYC will be underwater?
 Universal water polo.”